 - Certificate of Enrolment from the International Study Centre

 - Proof of funds - this is evidence of your ability to pay the costs of your studies and your living expenses in the UK (e.g. bank statements) if you are going to pay for yourself or if your parents/family member is going to pay for you

 - Details of government or private sponsorship if you are sponsored by your government or a company

-These documents MUST be ORIGINAL not
+These documents MUST be ORIGINAL not PHOTOCOPIES

 Proof of funds

 Proof of funds is the evidence that you submit to the UKBA to show that you have enough money to pay for your studies, accommodation and other expenses while in the UK.
 The UKBA need to see this proof before they can give a student visa.
 A guide to working out the amount you will need can be found on the UKBA website.
-We have listed below the usual usual things needed for proof of funds when submitting your student visa application:
+Below have listed the usual things needed for proof of funds when submitting your student visa application:

 - The funds need to be placed into a nominated bank account at least 28 days before you submit your student visa application

 - You will need to provide documents that prove you have the funds (usually bank statements)

 - These documents must not be dated more than 30 days before the date you submit your student visa application